demisto/content/Packs/Cyberint/Integrations/FeedCyberint/README.md

 ### cyberint-get-indicators

 ***
 Gets indicators from the feed.
+To increase the execution timeout, use the `execution-timeout` argument or add this server configuration- <integration_name>.<command_name>.timeout

 #### Base Command